-In Extreme conditions, the Head of Highways & Transport (Engie) may advise the Council to activate it's Emergency Plan procedures.
+In extreme conditions, the Head of Highways & Transport (ENGIE) may advise the Council to activate it's Emergency Plan procedures.
+In this event, the Operations Director will instigate the Partnership's Incident Response Plan (IRP).
 In extreme conditions this may include establishing a control centre and staffing on a rota system to monitor conditions and direct operations overnight, and over weekends and bank holidays.
 It may also include focusing treatment on the Strategic Routes (Minimum Winter network - see Appendix A) to ensure that these routes remain accessible during extreme conditions.